gelileo/lscs_spring25/maze/README.md

 Maze editor allows you to create a new maze or make changes to an existing maze.

-Be default, it pulls `maze_data1` list from `mazes.py`.
-Displays it in window.
-User click on cells to flip it between 'wall' and 'unexplored'.
+By default, it pulls `maze_data1` list from `mazes.py`.
+Displays it in the window.
+User clicks on cells to flip it between 'wall' and 'unexplored'.

 Once finished, user can click `Export` button to save the result to `mazes.py`.